-Bridges can range from modest constructions to massive, eye-catching pieces of art – and everything in between.
+Types of Bridges in civil engineering can range from modest constructions to massive, eye-catching pieces of art – and everything in between.
 A bridge serves its sole purpose as long as it transports us across a gap.
-Types of bridges is an important classification in civil engineering.
-In today’s blog, we are going to learn different types of bridges in detail.
+The required passage may be for a road, train, pedestrians, canal, or pipeline.
+A river, a road, a railway, or a valley may be crossed.
+Types of bridges are an important classification in civil engineering.
+In today’s blog, we are going to learn about different types of bridges in detail.

 - Arch Bridge

 Let’s dig deeper into each of the types now.

 - A dead load of a bridge is the weight of the bridge itself, plus the weight of whatever it is carrying (the live load).
 The forces of load and gravity, which would otherwise send a bridge sliding downhill, are used to hold an arch bridge aloft instead.